Repairs at Crasno

 For detailed examples of things that I have repaired, see the Articles page.

-Some exceptions apply in terms of Roland warranty repairs, since I am now the only guy in Edmonton doing most of those.
-However, note that many Roland products are no longer eligible for warranty "field service" as of 2019 (when Roland released a remarkably extensive "DO NOT REPAIR" list).
+Some exceptions apply in terms of Roland warranty repairs, since I am now the only guy in Edmonton doing those.
+However, note that many Roland products are no longer eligible for warranty "field service" as of 2019 (when Roland released a remarkably extensive "DO NOT REPAIR" list)—they must be shipped to a factory service center.

 Here are some things that I generally do not work on: